Ad Noctum: Chapter 9

 “What?”
 Volker asked.

 “Yes,” Telford said.
 “I’ve used it myself.
-On myself, I mean.
-The lack of color’s a bit unnerving, but it’s perfectly safe.”
+On myself.
+It’s safe.”

-“Hi,” Telford said, his tone friendly.
+“Hi.”
+Telford’s tone was light and friendly.
 “Nick.
 You with us?”

 Rush blinked at him, then his eyes flicked over to Volker.

-“Hey man,” Volker said.
+“Hey, man,” Volker said.
 “How’s it going?”

-“Nope,” Telford said, pushing him back.
+“Nope.”
+Telford pushed him back.
 “Say words.”

-“Fuck off,” Rush suggested, in a cracked whisper.
+“Fuck off,” Rush suggested in a cracked whisper.

 “Fuck off, David.”